Lamivudine and Zidovudine Tablets

 Myopathy and myositis, with pathological changes similar to that produced by HIV-1 disease, have been associated with prolonged use of zidovudine, and therefore may occur with therapy with Lamivudine and Zidovudine Tablets.

-Lactic acidosis and hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues alone or in combination, including lamivudine, zidovudine, and other antiretrovirals.
+Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues, including lamivudine and zidovudine (components of Lamivudine and Zidovudine Tablets).
 A majority of these cases have been in women.
-Obesity and prolonged nucleoside exposure may be risk factors.
-Particular caution should be exercised when administering Lamivudine and Zidovudine Tablets to any patient with known risk factors for liver disease; however, cases have also been reported in patients with no known risk factors.
-Treatment with Lamivudine and Zidovudine Tablets should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity (which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations).
+Female sex and obesity may be risk factors for the development of lactic acidosis and severe hepatomegaly with steatosis in patients treated with antiretroviral nucleoside analogues.
+See full prescribing information for EPIVIR (lamivudine) and RETROVIR (zidovudine).
+Treatment with Lamivudine and Zidovudine Tablets should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity, which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations.

-In vitro studies have shown ribavirin can reduce the phosphorylation of pyrimidine nucleoside analogues such as lamivudine and zidovudine.
-Although no evidence of a pharmacokinetic or pharmacodynamic interaction (e.g., loss of HIV-1/HCV virologic suppression) was seen when ribavirin was coadministered with lamivudine or zidovudine in HIV-1/HCV co-infected patients [see Clinical Pharmacology (12.3)], hepatic decompensation (some fatal) has occurred in HIV-1/HCV co-infected patients receiving combination antiretroviral therapy for HIV-1 and interferon alfa with or without ribavirin.
 Patients receiving interferon alfa with or without ribavirin and Lamivudine and Zidovudine Tablets should be closely monitored for treatment-associated toxicities, especially hepatic decompensation, neutropenia, and anemia.
+See full prescribing information for EPIVIR (lamivudine) and RETROVIR (zidovudine).
 Discontinuation of Lamivudine and Zidovudine Tablets should be considered as medically appropriate.
-Dose reduction or discontinuation of interferon alfa, ribavirin, or both should also be considered if worsening clinical toxicities are observed, including hepatic decompensation (e.g., Child-Pugh greater than 6) (see the complete prescribing information for interferon and ribavirin).
+Dose reduction or discontinuation of interferon alfa, ribavirin, or both should also be considered if worsening clinical toxicities are observed, including hepatic decompensation (e.g., Child-Pugh greater than 6) (see full prescribing information for interferon and ribavirin).

 Exacerbation of anemia has been reported in HIV-1/HCV co-infected patients receiving ribavirin and zidovudine.
-Coadministration of ribavirin and zidovudine is not advised.
+Co-administration of ribavirin and lamivudine and zidovudine tablet is not advised.

 Lamivudine and Zidovudine Tablets should be used with caution in patients with a history of pancreatitis or other significant risk factors for the development of pancreatitis.
 Treatment with Lamivudine and Zidovudine Tablets should be stopped immediately if clinical signs, symptoms, or laboratory abnormalities suggestive of pancreatitis occur [see Adverse Reactions (6.1)].